-- Housing - Community Safety Partnership - Tiverton Pannier Market (Community Development) - Electric Nights Streetfood (Community Development) - Mid Devon Work & Play (Community Development) - Leisure
+- MDDC Housing

+- Community Safety Partnership

+- Tiverton Pannier Market

+- Electric Nights Streetfood

+- Mid Devon Leisure

+- Culm Garden Village

+- Mid Devon Business

 Staff within these services respond to their own notifications, however with the use of Business Manager for Facebook, the Communications team can access and publish posts onto these pages, where urgent action is required and the relevant page editor is absent.
 (This does not apply to Twitter, for which there is no Business Manager equivalent).

-Any service wishing to set up a new social media account should discuss this with the Communications & Engagement Manager.
+Any service wishing to set up a new social media account must discuss this with the Communications & Engagement Manager first.